MK Lab

 GRADUATE STUDENTS

-Alycia Johnson (rotation student; she/her)
+Alycia Johnson (doctoral student; she/her)

 Being a military child, I was born in Japan and have lived all over the world.
 I received my B.S. in Biology specializing in Conservation Biology from the University of Southern Mississippi.
 While there, I worked in Dr. Kaitlin Baudier’s lab focusing on the natural history and thermal physiology of Mischocyttarus phthisicus in Puerto Rico.
 I also worked on the thermal physiology of Mischocyttarus mexicanus in New Orleans, LA.